manojkiraneda/manojkiraneda.github.io/_posts/2024-09-27-Intro-to-tpm.md

 ## Why do we need TPM's ?

 In the current day tech, TPM's are being used in various places to solve various kinds of problems.
-But majority og the use-cases are bascially driven from these 3 primary problems.
+But majority of the use-cases are bascially driven from these 3 primary problems.

 ##### **Easier to steal sensitive data**